 There is a project called “Online” which has a functional area named “Login”

-Now, I want to write a test case to verify a simple check whether the user is able to login to the website using an email and password.
+Now, I want to write a test case to verify a simple test whether the user is able to log in to the website using an email and password.

-To keep things simple, instead of naming the tests as TC_01, I could use the below naming convention for my test case so that it gives a brief idea of what the test is for just by looking at its name.
+To keep things simple, instead of naming the tests as TC_01, I could use the below naming convention for my test case to give a brief idea of what the test is for just by looking at its name.
 Without even going into the test case.

 - TC_01_Online_Login_Success or,